AlrikRr/cheatsheets-shared/README.md

 # cheatsheets-shared

 Download [cheat](https://github.com/cheat/cheat)
+You need to run `cheat` at least once to generate all the default configuration.

 ## config.yml
-Add thoses lines into the ~/.config/cheat/config.yml file
+Add those lines into your ~/.config/cheat/config.yml file, below your personal tag.
 ```
   - name: shared
     path: <path to cheatsheets-shared folder>